soneill2210/First-Project/README.md

 At the bottom of this page are two sections which include my employment history as well as my education.
 In the first section of the employment history I have inserted the three logos of my previous employers which are also a clickable link.
 These logos will increase in size and conatain a border around them when the user hovers over them.
 Under these logos is my role at each company and the time spent there.

+At the bottom of every page is a footer with a copyright icon and my name.

+### Portfolio

+This webpage begins with a brief introduction as to what the purpose of the porfolio page is.
+I have also created six sections in which I will include a direct link to future projects I have worked on.
+I hope to fill this page quite quickly in order to build on my skills and different projects.

+### Contact Me

+In this page is a simple contact form which the user can use to get in touch with me through email.
+Once the message or enquiry is submitted it is directed to my own personal email inbox in which it can be replied to.

+## 5. Future Features of Website

+As this project is solely based on HTML and CSS, I have used no other languages throughout.
+When I start to learn Javascript, I plan to implement so javascript functions into this project.
+Two of the main things I would like to include in the future are:

+**Audio and visual controls** - I hope to add a short video of one of these Jaw Crushers in operation to show how each of the machines we manufacture are specified for different duties and environments.

+**Submit** - I also would like to add a 'Thank You' response to the 'Submit' button when the user fills out the contact form in the 'Contact Me' page of the website.